Syed Abdul Jabbar Shah

-Syed Abdul Jabbar Shah was a prime minister of State of Amb and later from 1919-1926 he was selected as the monarch of Kingdom of Swat.
+Syed Abdul Jabbar Shah was the prime minister of State of Amb and later the monarch of Kingdom of Swat.
 He was a descendant of Syed Ali Tirmzi from Termez, Uzbekistan from the linage of Syed Baraka Tirmizi.
 Syed Baraka Tirmizi who was the Spiritual Teacher of Timur of Timurid Empire.
 He was living in Sethana, Palace of State of Amb he peacefully died in Sethana locally knows as Ghari, Sethana submerged under Tarbela Dam.

 His elders migrations traced back with Tanoli Tribe historically refers as Timurid Descendants when they migrated from Uzbekistan to Afghanistan around 15-16th century and then in present day Tanawal.